gangodawilae/Esandi/README.md

 -I like all subject, but why I like digi tech is that I like to learn new things of coumpters like making websites and games and learning coding, it's very important to learn and also very intresting.

-- I want  to be a doctor hen I grow-up because I like to treat people and I'm studying my best to become a doctor in future.
+- I want  to be a doctor when I grow-up because I like to treat people and I'm studying my best to become a doctor in future.

 - I also want to improve my violin and, chess skilss in future with my acadamic improvements.